Mass media in Cuba

-The mass media in Cuba consist of several different types: television, radio, newspapers, and internet.
-The Cuban media are tightly controlled by the Cuban government led by the Communist Party of Cuba (PCC) in the past five decades.
+The mass media in Cuba consists of television, radio, newspapers, and internet.
+The media are tightly controlled by the Cuban government, led by the Communist Party of Cuba (PCC) since 1959.
 The PCC strictly censors news, information and commentary, and restricts dissemination of foreign publications to tourist hotels.
-Journalists must operate within the confines of laws against anti-government propaganda and the insulting of officials, which carry penalties of up to three years in prison.
-Private ownership of broadcast media is prohibited, and all the mainstream media outlets are publicly owned.
+Journalists must operate within the confines of laws prohibiting anti-government propaganda and insulting officials, which carry penalties of up to three years in prison.
+Private ownership of broadcast media is prohibited, and all media outlets are state-owned.

 Newspapers

 Cuba has several dozen online regional newspapers.
 The only national daily paper is Granma, the official organ of the PCC.
 A weekly version, Granma International, is published in English, Spanish, French, Portuguese, Turkish and German, available online.
 Havana residents also have their own weekly, Havana-oriented paper, Tribuna de La Habana.
 The weekly Juventud Rebelde is the official organ of the Communist Youth Union.
 The biweekly Bohemia is the country's only general-interest newsmagazine.
 Cuba's official news agency is Prensa Latina, which publishes several magazines, including Cuba Internacional, directed at the foreign audience.

 Granma regularly features speeches by Raúl Castro and other leaders of the Cuban government, including former President Fidel Castro's column, "Reflexiones de Fidel" (Fidel's Reflections), official announcements of the Cuban government, popular sketches highlighting the history of Cuba's revolutionary struggle from the 19th to the 21st century, developments in Latin America and world politics, steps by Cuba's workers and farmers to defend and advance the socialist revolution, and developments in industry, agriculture, science, the arts, and sports in Cuba today.

 The Prensa Latina was founded shortly after the Cuban Revolution.
 The agency was founded at the initiative of Ernesto Che Guevara similarly to Agencia Latina founded by Juan Perón in Argentina, to spread government ideology and neutralize American propaganda.

 The written press began in Cuba in 1764 with La Gazeta, followed by the Papel Periódico de La Habana (Havana Periodical Paper) in 1790.
 Cuba currently has several newspapers, including the following: